terramate-io/terramate-docs/cli/on-boarding/terraform.md

 # Get started with Terramate and Terraform

-In this guide, You will learn how to add Terramate to an existing Terraform project without changing any configuration.
+This guide will teach you how to onboard Terramate to any existing Terraform repository in less than 5 minutes.

+Here's what you will learn:
+- Install Terramate CLI
+- Onboard Terramate CLI to any Terraform repository
+- Sign up for a free Terramate Cloud account
+- Sync your stacks to Terramate Cloud

 ## 1: Install Terramate